 Productivity enhances a person’s sense of self-worth, self-esteem, accomplishment and need to make a difference.
 Being productive isn’t just about getting things done, it is an essential human need, which fulfills our desire to be co-creators of the reality around us.

 The ability to co-create in turn enables one’s happiness, and happiness attracts success in every aspect of life, including wealth.
+Often, we reach a crossroad in business and in life where we begin to have fears, most of the time evolving around thought patterns such as:

 “Without gratitude, happiness will only be short-lived.”